AarnavNagariya/Trading-Management-System/README.md

 For additional support:
 - Consult library-specific documentation
-- Contact system administrators for environment-specific issues
+- Check system requirements and installation guide
+- Refer to the documentation in Documentation.pdf.
 - Report bugs and feature requests at this [email](mailto:nagariyaaarnav@gmail.com)